naoto0804/pytorch-AdaIN/README.md

 ### Train
-Please install tensorboardX, tqdm, and scipy for progress bar and logging

 Use `--content_dir` and `--style_dir` to provide the respective directory to the content and style images.
 ```
 python train.py --gpu <gpu_id> --content_dir <content_dir> --style_dir <style_dir>